BG6LH/qrz-bio-page/README.md

 ## QRZ Biography Page Fundamentals

 QRZ.com provides a customizable biography page embedded within an iframe.
-Users cannot modify the iframe's inner HTML Document's basic structure, but can insert custom HTML snippets within the <body> tag and add custom CSS styles in the <head> section.
+Users cannot modify the iframe's inner HTML Document's basic structure, but can insert custom HTML snippets within the `<body>` sectiob and add custom CSS styles in the `<head>` section.
 All customizations must comply with the following rules.

+---

 ## QRZ bio iframe inner HTML and CSS options rules